Karnataka: FIR filed against journalist for ‘false report’ about Chief Minister Kumaraswamy’s son

 The Karnataka Police have filed a First Information Report against the editor-in-chief of a Kannada newspaper for publishing an allegedly defamatory article about Chief Minister HD Kumaraswamy’s son Nikhil Kumaraswamy, PTI reported.

-Janata Dal (Secular) state secretary SP Pradeep Kumar filed a police complaint against Vishweshwar Bhat, the editor-in-chief of Vishwavani, for the article that allegedly “created an impression that there was commotion and confusion” between the the grandsons of former Prime Minister HD Devegowda.
+Janata Dal (Secular) state secretary SP Pradeep Kumar filed a police complaint against Vishweshwar Bhat, the editor-in-chief of Vishwavani, for the article that allegedly “created an impression that there was commotion and confusion” between the grandsons of former Prime Minister HD Devegowda.
 The complainant said the “fictitious article” defamed Nikhil Kumaraswamy and his grandfather.

 Bhat and his editorial staff have been charged for criminal breach of trust, cheating and defamation under relevant sections of the Indian Penal Code, the police said.